 Rail: Nearest rail head for Hamirpur is Una Railway Station, which is 66 km away.

 Road: Hamirpur has excellent road connectivity.
 State and privately owned buses regularly ply for Shimla, Mandi, Chandigarh, Dharamshala and other cities.
 For travel in comfort, taxis are readily available.

-- Visit to the historic fort and ancient temples at Sujanpur Tihra.
+- Visit the historic fort and ancient temples at Sujanpur Tihra.

-- Visit to Baba Balak Nath temple at Deotsidh to seek holy blessings.
+- Visit Baba Balak Nath temple at Deotsidh to seek holy blessings.